inasafe/inasafe-doc/docs/source/user-docs/application-help/impact_layer_merge_tool.rst

 * Select the aggregation layer that was used to generate the first and second impact layer.
 * Select an output directory.
+* Check 'Use own report template' checkbox and select the report template file if you want to use your own template.
+Note that all the map composer components that are needed must be fulfilled.
 * Click OK to generate the per aggregation area combined summaries.

 Generated outputs